wynandbooysen/wynandbooysen-hugo/themes/hermit/README.md

 * Extremely lightweight and load fast.
 No third party framework, no unnecessary code.
 * Responsive & Retina Ready.
 Scales gracefully from a big screen all the way down to the smallest mobile phone.
 Assets in vector format ensures that it looks sharp on high-resolution screens.

-**[Theme Demo](https://hugo-theme-hermit.netlify.com/)** (uses contents and config from the `exampleSite` folder)

 ![](https://github.com/Track3/hermit/raw/master/images/hermit.png)

 ## Getting started

 ### Installation

-Run this command from the root of your Hugo directory:
+Run this command from the root of your Hugo directory (Git needs to be installed):

 ```bash
 $ git clone https://github.com/Track3/hermit.git themes/hermit
 ```

-Or, if your Hugo site is already in git, you can include this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Or, if your Hugo site is already in git, you can include this repository as a [git submodule](https://git-scm.com/book/de/v1/Git-Tools-Submodule).
 This makes it easier to update this theme.
 For this you need to run:

 ```bash
 $ git submodule add https://github.com/Track3/hermit.git themes/hermit